On Compression Functions over Groups with Applications to Homomorphic Encryption: Abstract

 \section{Abstract}

-In the area of cryptography, fully homomorphic encryption (FHE) enables any entity to perform arbitrary computation on encrypted data without decrypting the ciphertexts.
-An ongoing group-theoretic approach to construct FHE schemes uses a certain \lq\lq compression\rq\rq{} function $F(x)$ implemented by group operators on a given finite group $G$ (i.e., it is given by a sequence of elements of $G$ and variable $x$), which satisfies that $F(1) = 1$ and $F(\sigma) = F(\sigma^2) = \sigma$ where $\sigma \in G$ is some element of order three.
-The previous work gave an example of such $F$ over $G = S_5$ by just a heuristic approach.
-In this paper, we systematically study the possibilities of such $F$.
-We construct a shortest possible $F$ over smaller group $G = A_5$, and prove that no such $F$ exists over other groups $G$ of order up to $60 = |A_5|$. \\ \ \\ \textbf{2010 Mathematics Subject Classification:} 20D60, 94A60 \\ \textbf{Keywords:} Function over groups; alternating groups; fully homomorphic encryption
+Fully homomorphic encryption (FHE) enables an entity to perform arbitrary computation on encrypted data without decrypting the ciphertexts.
+An ongoing group-theoretical approach to construct an FHE scheme uses a certain \lq\lq compression\rq\rq{} function $F(x)$ implemented by group operations on a given finite group $G$, which satisfies that $F(1) = 1$ and $F(\sigma) = F(\sigma^2) = \sigma$ where $\sigma \in G$ is some element of order $3$.
+The previous work gave an example of such a function over the symmetric group $G = S_5$ by just a heuristic approach.
+In this paper, we systematically study the possibilities of such a function over various groups.
+We show that such a function does not exist over any solvable group $G$ (such as an Abelian group and a smaller symmetric group $S_n$ with $n \leq 4$).
+We also construct such a function over the alternating group $G = A_5$ that has a shortest possible expression.
+Moreover, by using this new function, we give a reduction of a construction of an FHE scheme to a construction of a homomorphic encryption scheme over the group $A_5$, which is more efficient than the previously known reductions. \\ \ \\ \textbf{2010 Mathematics Subject Classification:} 20D60, 94A60 \\ \textbf{Keywords:} Functions over groups; alternating groups; fully homomorphic encryption